MiddletonCommunityVoice/services-list/content/stoke/stroke-cafe.md

 ---

 ### Information
 Meetings every 2 weeks.
 2nd Tuesday each month.
-One month at Tochstone's Rochdale, the next month at The Fusiliers Bury 3.30 to 5pm
+One month at The Cafe in Touchstone's,
+The Esplanade, Rochdale,
+The next month at
+The Delicious, TheFusiliers Museum, Bury
+Meetings between 3.30 to 5pm
+Next meeting Tues, April.
+11th in Bury